 Feature Compelling Text

-For your professional photos, add in details about your style choices and why you chose that for your brand.
+For your professional photos, add details about your style choices and why you chose that for your brand.
 When you feature personal photos, include text to describe what is happening in the photo.
-Talk about how much you love your family, to play golf, or to spend the day at the beach.
-The words you write influence the way people perceive you, and can tell a story your images may not.
+Talk about how much you love your family, playing golf, or spending the day at the beach.
+The words you write influence the way people perceive you and can tell a story your images may not.

 Branding mistakes can be difficult to immediately identify in your business, but can also be simple to fix when you take the time to work on one thing at a time.
 What else can you do to make sure you have a clear and unique brand message?
 Download our Guide, 7 Branding Mistakes Wedding Photographers Make (and How to Fix Them)!